- College Information

 - Students will be prevented from registering for classes until their MyVCCCD account is setup.

-3. Submit a special admission form and unofficial high school transcript
+3. Submit a Special Admission Packet and unofficial school transcript

-- You can obtain the special admission form from your high school, or you may download the Special Admission Form or download the Special Admission Packet.
+- You can obtain the special admission form from your school, or you may download the Special Admission Packet.

-- The form must include classes recommended by your high school counselor - do not leave blank, or you will be sent back to obtain approval.
+- The form must include classes recommended by your school principal (or designee) - do not leave blank, or you will be sent back to obtain approval.
 You cannot enroll in more than 6.0 units.

 - The K-12 district is responsible for determining your ability to be successful with college level coursework.

-- Your parent/guardian and your high school principal (or designee) must sign the form.
+- Your parent/guardian and your school principal (or designee) must sign the form.

 - Complete the Memorandum of Understanding (One Time Only)